tact-lang/tact/SECURITY.md

 Please include steps to reproduce the bug you have found in as much detail as possible.

 We will acknowledge your report within three business days and aim to provide a resolution or mitigation plan within 30 days.
+If a resolution requires more time, we will keep you updated on the progress.

 ## In scope